eddydatabox/Superstore-Sales-EDA/README.md

 ![](https://github.com/eddydatabox/Superstore-Sales-EDA/blob/main/Data/storegif.jpg)

 ## Objective
-The main objective of this exploratory data analysis is to get an undertanding of the following business :
+The main objective of this exploratory data analysis is to get an undertanding of the questions :
-- who and where customers are coming.
+- who and where customers are coming from.
 - what are main parts of business generating revenues.
 - identify opportunities to reduce operational costs.